MakoWish/Faitour/emulators/ftp_root/README.txt

 Congratulations!
-You have triggered my honeypot!
+You have triggered our honeypot!